 5) The last step, of course, is the decision.
 It’s best to debrief for a few minutes after each demonstration, and then for a longer period after people have viewed all of the demonstrations.
 You can take into consideration everything you’ve learned up to this point on the exploratory call and demonstration, but there are other factors to consider, as well.

 For one, it’s nice to work with people that you like and are helpful.
 If a company impresses you with their software, but the points of contact are unfriendly or unhelpful, that is something to strongly consider.
 When you are purchasing a higher education text messaging platform, you are not only buying the current software, but also the future product.
 Is the vendor forward-thinking and a company that can grow within your institution?
 With messaging applications now being more popular than social media, it’s important to give strong consideration to vendors that can interact on multiple channels like SMS text message, Facebook Messenger, WeChat, and other platforms.
 If they are unable to grow with your institution and the environment around you, it could end up being more costly to re-evaluate another platform a year or two down the line, especially when taking into account the opportunity cost.

 I hope this information is helpful to you as you embark on this process.
 Evaluating a higher education text messaging platform is not a task that can be completed in a week, and our team at AdmitHub wants to help you make informed decisions about the latest cutting edge research that helps students and staff alike.
 We offer a complimentary higher education communications consultation for enrollment and student affairs leaders to glean a better understanding of your communication strategy and share best practices for engaging with students over text message.
 We also use this opportunity to talk about the power of nudging students, and discuss emerging technology like other messaging applications and chatbots.
-If you’d like to schedule a consultation with us you can sign up here.
+If you’d like to schedule a consultation with us you can request a demo here.